 The Specialty Commercial Segment of our business includes both our TGA Operating Unit and our Aerospace Operating Unit.
 All of the subsidiaries comprising our TGA Operating Unit and our Aerospace Operating Unit were acquired effective January 1, 2006.
 Our TGA Operating Unit and our Aerospace Operating Unit were reported as separate segments during the first three quarters of 2006, but were aggregated into a single segment commencing in the fourth quarter of 2006 in accordance with U.S. generally accepted accounting principles ("GAAP").
-During 2006, our TGA Operating Unit accounted for approximately 80.7% of the aggregate premiums produced by the Specialty Commercial Segment, with the remaining 19.3% coming from our Aerospace Operating Unit.
+During 2007, our TGA Operating Unit accounted for approximately 80% of the aggregate premiums produced by the Specialty Commercial Segment, with the remaining 20% coming from our Aerospace Operating Unit.

 TGA Operating Unit.
 Our TGA Operating Unit markets, underwrites, finances and services commercial lines insurance in Texas, Louisiana, Arkansas and Oklahoma with a particular emphasis on commercial automobile, general liability and commercial property risks produced on an excess and surplus lines basis.
 Excess and surplus lines insurance provides coverage for difficult to place risks that do not fit the underwriting criteria of insurers operating in the standard market.
 Our TGA Operating Unit also markets, underwrites and services certain non-strategic legacy personal lines insurance products in Texas, including dwelling fire, homeowners and non-standard personal automobile coverages.
-Our TGA Operating Unit intends to transition its current non-standard personal automobile coverages to similar products offered by our Phoenix Operating Unit during 2007.
-We are currently evaluating options for the other legacy personal lines products offered by our TGA Operating Unit, including the possibility of offering them through our Phoenix Operating Unit.
+During 2007, our TGA Operating Unit completed the transition of new and renewal business for non-standard personal automobile coverages to our Phoenix Operating Unit.
 The subsidiaries comprising our TGA Operating Unit include Texas General Agency, which is a regional managing general agency, TGASRI, which brokers mobile home insurance, and PAAC, which provides premium financing for policies marketed by Texas General Agency and certain unaffiliated general and retail agents.
 Texas General Agency accounts for approximately 95% of the premium volume financed by PAAC.

 Our TGA Operating Unit focuses on small- to medium-sized commercial businesses that do not meet the underwriting requirements of traditional standard insurers due to issues such as loss history, number of years in business, minimum premium size and types of business operation.
-During 2006, commercial automobile, general liability and commercial property insurance accounted for approximately 92.5% of the premiums produced by our TGA Operating Unit, with the remaining 7.5% coming from legacy personal lines products.
+During 2007, commercial automobile, general liability and commercial property insurance accounted for approximately 97% of the premiums produced by our TGA Operating Unit, with the remaining 3% coming from legacy personal lines products.
 Target risks for commercial automobile insurance are small- to medium-sized businesses with ten or fewer vehicles which include artisan contractors, local light- to medium-service vehicles and retail delivery vehicles.
 Target risks for general liability insurance are small business risk exposures including artisan contractors, sales and service organizations, and building and premiums exposures.
 Target risks for commercial property insurance are low- to mid-value structures including office buildings, mercantile shops, restaurants and rental dwellings, in each case with aggregate property limits of less than \$500 thousand.
 The commercial insurance products offered by our TGA Operating Unit include the following: